tum-esm/hermes/README.md

 ## Main goals 🎯

-1. The network and sensors function reliably and autonomously
+1. The status and measurements of the sensors can be observed in real-time and remotely
-1. The status of the sensors can be observed in real-time and remotely
+1. The sensors can be configured remotely
 1. The software on the sensors can be updated remotely
-1. The software is reusable for other sensor networks without changes
+1. Easy setup and deployment of tentacruel

 ## Practical usage 📦